bcgov/smk/docs/initialization/index.md

 # Initializing SMK

-There are 2 ways to initialize SMK in your application.
+There are two ways to initialize SMK in your application.

 The first way is using the [`<script>` element](#initializing-with-script-element).
 This method is simple and limited, and is not reccommeded.